-- 3.9.1The time spent in those areas must be limited so as not to breach time constraints recommended by DHHS. - 3.9.2 Staggering of meal breaks and separation of work groups to achieve maximum personal space and reduce the number of workers accessing those areas at any one time consistent with the Government requirements (i.e. the total number of workers present in the indoor space at the same time must not exceed the number calculated by dividing the total area, measured in square metres, of the indoor space by 4). - 3.9.3 Sanitisation must occur between occupation of amenities by different work groups. - 3.9.4 Spread out furniture to ensure physical distancing measures in common areas. - 3.9.5 There must be an increased frequency of industrial grade cleaning/additional cleaning with specific emphasis on cleaning after each meal breaks in those areas employers must follow the specific guidance of DHHS (Cleaning and disinfecting to reduce COVID-19 transmission April 4 2020). - 3.9.6 Workers electing to minimize amenity access.
+- 3.9.1The time spent in those areas must be limited so as not to breach time constraints recommended by DHHS. - 3.9.2 Staggering of meal breaks and separation of work groups to achieve maximum personal space and reduce the number of workers accessing those areas at any one time consistent with the Government requirements (i.e. the total number of workers present in the indoor space at the same time must not exceed the number calculated by dividing the total area, measured in square metres, of the indoor space by 4). - 3.9.3 Cleaning and sanitisation must occur between occupation of amenities by different work groups. - 3.9.4 Spread out furniture to ensure physical distancing measures in common areas. - 3.9.5 There must be an increased frequency of industrial grade cleaning/additional cleaning with specific emphasis on cleaning after each meal breaks in those areas employers must follow the specific guidance of DHHS).